This post is a translation based on the original post I published on my Hungarian blog.

-It is over a year old, information and links contained in it can be outdated by now, videos may be removed or their embedding method or region constrains might have changed. – When you find any error during the browsing of my page, please let me know to allow me to try correcting the error.
+It is over a year old, information and links contained in it can be outdated by now, videos may be removed or their embedding method or region constraints might have changed. – When you find any error during the browsing of my page, please let me know to allow me to try correcting the error.

-My reaction to pictures published here and there was roughly the same as the common ground became in the debate over at the Hungarian photo sharing community IndaFoto.
+My reaction to pictures published here and there was roughly the same as the common ground became in the debate over at the Hungarian photo-sharing community IndaFoto.
 Now the air show is at arm’s reach I really feel it is time to publish this.

 We usually take pictures of helicopters with spinning rotors (FYI: the rotor is the rotating wing whose movement keeps the aircraft in the air).
 If the rotor isn’t moving the helicopter falls down.
 This means on the photos it is

 All the comments got the editor of the mentioned blog to publish a complete article about the topic with the title Hardships of photographing helicopters.
 I wouldn’t rather repeat everything written there.
-However you cannot read the original post unless you understand Hungarian.
+However, you cannot read the original post unless you understand Hungarian.

-I’m honoured to be asked by both the author and some commenters to see my pictures related to this topic.
+I’m honored to be asked by both the author and some commenters to see my pictures related to this topic.
 You can see some of them here and in my archive as well.
-Unfortunately I had no time to publish them earlier.
+Unfortunately, I had no time to publish them earlier.
 To the mentioned blog post I have only the addition of a physical rule.
 We usually try to photograph with all our lenses with a shutter speed of 1/focal length of the lens or shorter to avoid blurriness coming from the shake of the lens.
 This means to use a shutter speed of 1/400 or faster with a 400 mm lens.

 Using this technical rule helps you to avoid the unwanted motion blur.
 It is especially true while using large focal length lenses which make it much easier to shake them during the shoot.
 When photographing helicopters (or cars, bikes, etc.) you have to keep it in mind to work counter the general rule and do the exact opposite.
 This way can you show the movement.
-It is however a risk to have not only the wanted part, the rotor to be blurry from the movement, but possibly everything else you would want to be sharp as well.
+It is, however, a risk to have not only the wanted part, the rotor to be blurry from the movement, but possibly everything else you would want to be sharp as well.
 This means you have to make more attempts with the shooting and try to hold the camera as steady as you can.